CfKu/autohotkey/README.md

 # autohotkey
 My personal collection of mostly self-made Autohotkey (ahk) scripts.
 So don't hesitate to use some of the scripts or hotkeys.
 This repository is not intended for direct use.
 It is intended as a reference repository or repository to get some useful information for extending your hotkeys.
+So feel free to cherry pick.
 I have added comments to describe each hotkey on-line.

 I currently use them on Windows 10.